mas-bandwidth/gafferongames/content/post/reading_and_writing_packets.md

 }
 </pre>

 But it still suffers from the same problem.
 The description of the data is larger than the data itself.
-What if instead of fully describing the world state in each packet, we split it into two parts?
+What if instead of fully describing the world state in each packet, we split it up into two parts?

  1. A schema that describes the set of object classes and properties per-class, **sent only once** when a client connects to the server.